MSc - Marine and Coastal Ecology

 On this course you will...

-- Immersive, Place-Based Learning in a Coastal County Study marine and coastal ecology in one of the UK’s most ecologically diverse coastal regions.
-With access to the Solway Firth, Morecambe Bay, and the Irish Sea, students benefit from hands-on learning in estuaries, intertidal zones, salt marshes, and temperate reefs right on the university’s doorstep.
+- Study marine and coastal ecology in one of the UK’s most ecologically diverse coastal regions.
+With access to the Solway Firth, Morecambe Bay, and the Irish Sea, you will benefit from hands-on learning in estuaries, intertidal zones, salt marshes, and temperate reefs right on the university’s doorstep.

-- Global Perspective with Local Application This programme combines international best practice in marine science and conservation with real-world application to UK and Cumbrian ecosystems, preparing students to work on coastal and marine issues anywhere in the world.
+- Gain a global perspective with local application.
+This programme combines international best practice in marine science and conservation with real-world application to UK and Cumbrian ecosystems, preparing you to work on coastal and marine issues anywhere in the world.

-- Strong Career Pathways in a High-Demand Sector With growing global demand for marine scientists and coastal resource managers, this MSc equips graduates with the practical skills, ecological knowledge, and critical thinking needed for careers in conservation NGOs, government agencies, environmental consultancy, and academia.
+- Be equipped with the practical skills, ecological knowledge, and critical thinking needed for careers in conservation NGOs, government agencies, environmental consultancy, and academia.

-- Interdisciplinary and Research-Driven Curriculum The programme integrates ecology, oceanography, GIS, fisheries science, and marine policy, with opportunities to develop research proposals and undertake field- or lab-based dissertation projects on issues that matter to communities and ecosystems.
+- Learn from an interdisciplinary and research-driven curriculum.
+The programme integrates ecology, oceanography, GIS, fisheries science, and marine policy, with opportunities to develop research proposals and undertake field- or lab-based dissertation projects on issues that matter to communities and ecosystems.

-- Access to Expert Faculty and Collaborative Networks Learn from a team of experienced researchers and practitioners with international backgrounds in marine conservation, supported by the University’s growing network of partners in academia, conservation, and environmental consultancy.
+- Access expert faculty and collaborative networks.
+You will learn from a team of experienced researchers and practitioners with international backgrounds in marine conservation, supported by the University’s growing network of partners in academia, conservation, and environmental consultancy.

 Location